Yuego/py3o.template/README.rst

       # new way.
 Note the 'staticimage.' prefix added just before 'logo'
       t.set_image_path('staticimage.logo', 'images/new_logo.png')

+  - WARNING: after updating your code you must also update your template to prefix your static images names with the 'staticimage.' prefix.

   - Added dynamic images support.
 You can now add images instructions inside for loops or anywhere in your templates and pass the image data inside your objects attributes.